 1. Investing in reskilling and upskilling initiatives

 A recent McKinsey survey revealed that 87% of executives are experiencing skill gaps in their workforce.
 The pandemic and the resultant rapid digitalization have further increased the urgency among companies to adapt to the changing conditions and align their workforce to their new roles and responsibilities.
 In such circumstances, investing in reskilling and upskilling initiatives could hold the key for companies looking to succeed in the post-pandemic era.
-For instance, we at HCL invested 6.6 million hours in upskilling and trained 47,000+ Ideapreneurs in digital skills in the last year.
+For instance, we at HCLTech invested 6.6 million hours in upskilling and trained 47,000+ Ideapreneurs in digital skills in the last year.

 Without a digitally competent workforce, companies will find it challenging to navigate this digital transformation tide to innovate, differentiate, and compete.
 Companies upskilling and reskilling their resources can benefit from a workforce that will have the ability to speed up the adoption of new technology trends within the company and capitalize on the differentiating product and service strategies during the current and future disruptions.